Biscuits

 Storage and Reheating

-Store leftover biscuits in an airtight container at room temperature for up to 2 days.
-For longer storage, freeze them for up to 3 months.
-Reheat in the oven at 350°F (175°C) until warmed through.
+Store leftover biscuits in an airtight container at room temperature for up to 3 days.
+For longer storage, freeze them in a sealed bag for up to 3 months.
+Reheat in the oven at 350°F (175°C) for about 10 minutes.

 Cooking Mistakes

-• Using warm butter instead of cold can result in flat biscuits.
+• Using warm butter instead of cold can affect the texture.

-• Not preheating the oven can affect the rise.
+• Not preheating the oven can result in uneven baking.

 Helpful Tips

-• Experiment with add-ins like cheese or herbs for variety.
+• Experiment with adding herbs or cheese for flavor variations.

 FAQs